platformsh-examples/strapiconf2021-workshop/docs/07-next-steps.md

 - Editorial workflows and the flow of data on Platform.sh
 - Lifecycle hooks & Gatsby Live Preview/Incremental builds

+## Bonus!

+Not satisfied with how the data ends up looking on the final production site?
+Me neither!

+Branch a new environment off of `master` and go through the [multi-app configuration steps](05-multi-app.md) to see the complete site using SQLite.

 ## Additional resources

 - [Platform.sh site](https://platform.sh/marketplace/strapi/)